symulacr/JS-Math-Operations/README.md

 # JS Math Operations

 This repository contains a JavaScript library for performing basic arithmetic operations.
-It includes functions for addition, subtraction, multiplication, and division, enabling simple mathematical computations.
+It includes functions for addition, subtraction, multiplication, and division enabling simple mathematical computations.

 ## Usage